 Despite its limitations, there’s true artistry in this film, even today.
 Passion and whimsy fill the frames.
 Anyone from a child to a passionate cinephile could find entertainment or craft in this short; that is the sign of a fully-formed piece of art.
 It feels transitional, but over a “hump” of sorts — not a technical experiment, but a piece of art.

 It’s delightful to see a very early take on fantasy and science fiction in film, and I’m going to declare the kickoff to this 1001 Films To See Before You Die retrospective a success.

 Up next is The Great Train Robbery (1903).

-April 2021 Update:
+Apr.
+2021 Update:

 My 3-year-old daughter and I watched the first 4 episodes of Crash Course’s film history series, then watched this together.
 We talked about how the earliest movies had no sound or color.
 We narrated the story together — she laughed out loud when the moon monsters would disappear after being whacked by an umbrella.
 It made me love this even more!